-The VT preK-12 tiered system of supports aligns the components of early multi-tiered systems of support (Early MTSS) with those of the VTmtss Framework to ensure a continuous, comprehensive, and integrated system of supports for every preK-12 student.
+Vermont's preK-12 tiered system of supports aligns the components of early multi-tiered systems of support (Early MTSS) with those of the VTmtss Framework to ensure a continuous, comprehensive, and integrated system of supports for every preK-12 student.

-Through personal learning plans, individual education programs, education support teams, and Section 504 plans, educators work with the student and their families to facilitate two-way communication and cooperative efforts to support each student's success.
-These learning plans address individual needs with a tailored plan designed to help students personalize their learning, meet the state's learning standards, and stay on track for graduation.
-Federal and state legislation, as well as State Board rule have developed these plans over time to ensure student equity.
+Through personal learning plans, Individual Education Programs, education support teams, and Section 504 plans, educators shall work with students and their families to facilitate two-way communication and cooperative efforts to support each student's success.
+These learning plans shall address individual needs with a tailored plan designed to help students personalize their learning, meet state learning standards, and remain on track to graduate.
+Federal and state law, and State Board rule, have required these plans over time to ensure equity for students.

-Student personalized learning plans shall help inform the structures and services put in place to support individual student learning.
-Provision of specific student supports, including relevant accommodations, shall be detailed within a student's IEP or 504 plan as required by federal law.
-Tiered systems of support should also integrate elements of early multi-tiered systems of support as relevant, to ensure that comprehensive and integrated systems of support are in place for all preK-12 students.
+A student's personalized learning plan shall help inform the structures and services put in place to support individual student learning.
+Provision of specific student supports, including relevant accommodations, shall be detailed within a student's Individualized Education Program or 504 plan as required by federal law.
+Tiered systems of support should also integrate elements of early multi-tiered systems of support, as relevant, to ensure that comprehensive and integrated systems of support are in place for all preK-12 students.